Flag of Barbados

 After Prescod's design was selected as the winner of the contest, he was asked to make several flags as a personal request from Errol Barrow, the nation's first prime minister.
 Prescod constructed seven flags out of fabrics purchased from a department store.
 The flag was raised for the first time in a ceremony by Lieutenant Hartley Dottin of the Barbados Regiment.

-From its independence in 1966, Barbados also had a royal standard for Queen Elizabeth II and a standard for the governor-general, though these flags were retired in 2021 after Barbados officially became a republic.
-In their place, the use of a presidential standard began in 2021.
+From its independence in 1966, Barbados also had a royal standard for Queen Elizabeth II and a standard for the governor-general until 2021 when these flags were retired after Barbados officially became a republic.
+Barbados now uses the Presidential Standard.

 History

 After some time as a British colony, Barbados became part of the British Windward Islands in 1833, with the Union Jack as its official flag.
 It was reestablished as the colony of Barbados in 1885 and remained that way until 1958; during this time, the flag of the colony consisted of a Blue Ensign which was defaced with the colonial seal.
 From 1958 to 1962, Barbados was under the control of the West Indies Federation, who used the so-called "Sun and Seas Flag", consisting of a circular orange "sun" atop a blue field with four wavy white lines.
 After control was retaken by the United Kingdom from 1962 to 1966, following the dissolution of the West Indies Federation, the Barbadian legislature made their case for independence.
 Barbados became an independent nation on 30 November 1966.
 At midnight on that day, the modern-day flag came into effect as the first official flag of an independent Barbados and was raised for the first time in a ceremony by Lieutenant Hartley Dottin, a member of the Barbados Regiment.

 The design of the flag was created by Grantley W. Prescod, an art teacher, and was chosen as the winner of an open competition arranged by the Barbados government and judged by seven individuals.
 Over one thousand entries were received, with the exact number being 1,029.
 He was awarded a $500 cash prize, which was donated to a popular newspaper publishing company, a scroll from the Barbadian government, and a gold medal.
 In addition to designing the flag, Prescod also constructed the first physical flag, at the request of Prime Minister Errol Barrow.
 After choosing fabrics of the right colors at a department store, Prescod made "approximately seven flags".